 Develop your strengths, your critical eye, your knowledge of how the writing business works, and discover where you fit in the vast landscape of writing.
 Become part of a vibrant writing community.

 Students may write and submit work in English or te reo Māori.

 More detail about this programme

 You can enrol on the New Zealand Diploma in Writing for Creative Industries as a one year, full-time diploma, or as a part-time student.
 This course is delivered online.

-NCEA Level 3 or equivalent qualification/work experience or New Zealand Certificate in Creative Writing (Level 4), and evidence of ability based on portfolio and interview.
+NCEA Level 3 or equivalent qualification/work experience or New Zealand Certificate in Creative Writing (Level 4), and evidence of ability based on a portfolio.

 The programme is suitable for school leavers and recommended secondary school subjects and levels and/or vocational pathways are English, Creative Writing, Social Studies, History, Geography, Media Studies and the Sciences.